SigNoz/signoz.io/docs/userguide/send_logs_http.md

   ```

   `<SIGNOZ_INGESTION_KEY>` is the ingestion key.

+  `<REGION>` is the name of the region.

-  Depending on the choice of your region for SigNoz cloud, the otlp endpoint will vary according to this table.
+  Depending on the choice of your region for SigNoz Cloud, the OTLP endpoint will vary according to the table below:

   | Region | Endpoint                   |
   | ------ | -------------------------- |